Adopted: January 29, 2017; Amended January 28, 2018; Amended July 24, 2018

 Section 2.
 Regular Meetings.

-The Local will hold Regular Meetings at least six times annually, the time and place of which shall be set in a schedule published and distributed by the Local Executive Committee.
+The Local will hold Regular Meetings at least six times annually, the time and place of which shall be set in a schedule published and distributed by the Local Steering Committee.
 The Regular Meetings will set Local policy and work priorities, and will include political education sessions.

 Section 3.
 Emergency Meetings.